xnuuiii/j-b-application-for-vd/README.md

 oh  yea i put everything there (even all the junk) i guess u can sort it out... h atleast what i found

+also read the descs i put some stuff there